Anti-concentration and honest, adaptive confidence bands: Honest and adaptive confidence bands in H o lder classes

-The next condition states our assumptions on the candidate set $\mL_n$ of the values of the smoothing parameter: \begin{condition_low}[Candidate set] There exist constants $c_{4},C_{4} >0$ such that for every $f\in\mathcal{F}$, there exists $l\in\mL_n$ with
+The next condition states our assumptions on the candidate set $\mathcal{L}_n$ of the values of the smoothing parameter: \begin{conditionlow}[(Candidate set)] There exist constants $c_{4},C_{4} >0$ such that for every $f\in \mathcal{F}$, there exists $l\in\mathcal{L}_n$ with